-1 Most studio courses and some lecture courses are sequential.
-They must be taken in and may be offered only during the semester noted.

-2 A list of courses that fulfill approved electives is available from the college academic advisor.
+- Most studio courses and some lecture courses are sequential.
+They must be taken in, and may be offered only during, the - A list of courses that fulfill approved electives is available from the college academic advisor.

 Industrial Design

 The curriculum in Industrial Design is divided into a preprofessional (first and second years) and a professional program (third and fourth years):